 Google has a reputation for constantly adding new features and functionality to its products, and Google Drive is no exception.
 In November 2019, Google made some major changes to Drive, changing the look and feel of the software both on Android and iOS devices.

 Google introduced a new home tab and made the bottom navigation more intuitive.
 It also attached a revised actions menu to every file and folder, placing commonly-used actions at the top.
 These changes have made Google Drive a bit easier to use, but Google is not resting on its laurels.

-In 2021, the company has been making sweeping changes to make Drive better.
-Its two sync solutions (Drive File Stream and Backup and Sync) have been unified into a single client now known as Google Drive for Desktop.
+In 2021, the company made sweeping changes to make Drive better.
+Its two sync solutions (Drive File Stream and Backup and Sync) were unified into a single client now known as Google Drive for Desktop.
 This has simplified and made file syncing faster for both businesses and individuals.

-What’s more, file-sharing is set to become more secure from September 2021.
-Restrictive resource keys will be added to sharing links, and people who have not accessed a particular file before would need to use a URL containing the resource key.
+What’s more, file-sharing became more secure from September 2021.
+Restrictive resource keys were added to sharing links, and people who have not accessed a particular file before need to use a URL containing the resource key.

 Google Drive is one of the most generous cloud storage options on the market: you’ll get 15GB without paying a penny.
 All you need to get started is a Google account.
 In terms of paid plans, Google recommends that users go for the 100GB option, which comes at $1.99 a month and includes access to Google experts and extra member benefits.
 If you pay annually, you’ll save 16%.

 At $9.99 a month ($99.99 a year), the 2TB option is best for medium and large businesses.
 The 2TB plan gives you 10% cashback on Google store purchases, and a VPN (opens in new tab) for extra security.